 The Veteran's left hip disability, including limitation of flexion, extension, and adduction, is granted with a 10 percent rating.
 The Veteran also has service connection for an acquired psychiatric disability (depressive disorder).

-The deciding factor: Service connection was established on the basis of new evidence that aggravated his pre-existing depressive disorder.
+The deciding factor: Service connection was established on the basis of new evidence that showed the Veteran’s depressive disorder began in service and was aggravated by his left knee degenerative arthritis.

 - Claimed conditions